 However, in the implementation of instruction in inclusive classrooms, there are still many difficulties experienced by GTs.
 The teacher has a problem designing successful instruction that can address the problems of each student.
 Especially if in an inclusive classroom, there are no special teachers who can help the general teacher in carrying out learning.
 Teachers have a big challenge to share attention with special needs students (SNS) and general students (GS).
 The teacher is still a central figure in learning, so learning is very dependent on the teacher's presence in the classroom.
 Classes become less conducive because students depend on the teacher.
 This condition is caused by instructional methods that are still monotonous, such as the expository method (lectures) or only direct assignments to students (Fitria, 2012).
-Besides, instructional media that is less varied and can attract students in understanding the topic of the lesson.
+Besides, instructional media that is less varied and can attract students' attention to learn more easily is rarely provided by the teacher.
+So, it does not help students in understanding the topic of the lesson.
 Students only use text-books as a tool to fulfill their knowledge.
 The time provided in one learning activity becomes less, and learning objectives are not by the teacher's performances.